Panasonic G7 vs GH5

-The Panasonic Lumix DMC-G7 and the Panasonic Lumix DC-GH5 are two digital cameras that were announced, respectively, in May 2015 and January 2017.
+The Panasonic Lumix DMC-G7 and the Panasonic Lumix DC-GH5 are two digital cameras that were officially introduced, respectively, in May 2015 and January 2017.
 Both the G7 and the GH5 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The G7 has a resolution of 15.8 megapixel, whereas the GH5 provides 20.2 MP.
+The G7 has a resolution of 15.8 megapixels, whereas the GH5 provides 20.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GH5 is notably larger (27 percent) than the Panasonic G7.
 Moreover, the GH5 is substantially heavier (77 percent) than the G7.
 It is noteworthy in this context that the GH5 is splash and dust-proof, while the G7 does not feature any corresponding weather-sealing.